 English Requirements for Non-native Speakers

-Applicants whose native language is not English and who have not earned a bachelor’s or master’s in a country where the only official language is English are required to submit Test of English as a Foreign Language (TOEFL) scores as part of their application for admission.
+Applicants whose native language is not English and who have not earned a bachelor’s or master’s in a country where the only official language is English are required to submit Test of English as a Foreign Language (TOEFL) scores as part of the admission process.
 A minimum score of at least 197 on the computer-based TOEFL test (530 on the paper-based test, 197 on the computer-based TOEFL test, or 79 on the recently instituted internet-based test) is required by the Graduate College.
 International students may also submit IELTS (International English Language Testing System) scores in lieu of the TOEFL.
 The ISU Graduate College minimum is 6.0.
 Because many programs require higher TOEFL and/or IELTS scores, applicants should check directly with the program to which they desire admission or browse the Graduate College Web site at www.grad-college.iastate.edu/programs/APprograms.php.

-A graduate student whose native language is not English but did graduate from a U.S. institution, may bring to the Graduate College the “Request for the Graduate College to Approve the Graduate English Requirement for a Student Whose Native Language is NOT English” form, available from the Graduate College or on the Graduate College’s Web site at www.grad-college.iastate.edu/deadline/forms.html.
+A graduate student whose native language is not English but did graduate from a U.S. institution, may bring to the Graduate College the “Request for the Graduate College to Approve the Graduate English Requirement for a Student Whose Native Language is NOT English” form, available from the Graduate College or on the Graduate College’s Web site at www.grad-college.iastate.edu/forms/forms.html.
 Two conditions must be met: the student must have received a bachelor’s, master’s, or Ph.D degree from a U.S. college or university and the language of instruction at that college or university must have been in English.

 New teaching assistants whose native language is not English are evaluated for their ability to communicate effectively in English before their assistantship assignments are made.
 Tests of oral proficiency and teaching skills (SPEAK and TEACH) are given before the beginning of each semester.
 A prospective teaching assistant who does not pass is required to complete coursework in speaking and teaching skills and must be retested.